In this blog post I’m going to explain how some you can buy some affordable gym flooring for your garage all around the globe in order to:

 You sure can, I know as I bought cheap rubber tiles and use these in my garage here in the UK!
-If you’re not in a rush, one of the greatest sources of cheap gym flooring is online on the likes of ebay.
+If you’re not in a rush, one of the greatest sources of cheap kit online is inevitably ebay.

 What I would do is buy enough thick, crumb rubber tiles to cover about 3m x 3m which is an ideal space for a power rack set up (in fact this is what I did – second time around!
 Buy once, cry once would be my suggestion for anyone reading this!! – picture for evidence below!)

 The pinnacle of gym flooring is crumbed rubber tiles – it allows you to deadlift with peace of mind that your equipment is safe and the noise mitigated as much as is reasonably possible.
 The ideal product is below and available in a variety of sizes:

 The benefits of using this dedicated gym flooring from Bulldog are:

 - Uniform appearance – 1mx1m suited my space well

 - No smell – horse stall mats have a strong rubber smell that can stick around.
 Washing can accelerate the time it takes to disappear – but for various reasons I didn’t want to do that